 Government shutdown: Federal workforce benched as furloughs begin

-Monday marks the start of another work week for many Americans, but hundreds of thousands of government employees have now been furloughed as the government shutdown enters its third day -- and its first weekday.
+Monday marks the start of another workweek for many Americans, but hundreds of thousands of government employees have now been furloughed as the shutdown enters its third day -- and its first weekday.

 The federal government ran out of funding Friday night at 11:59 p.m.
-EST, after Republicans and Democrats failed to reach a deal to pass a short-term deal to fund the government another 30 days and give more time for negotiations on a larger, long-term spending package.
+ET, after Republicans and Democrats failed to reach a short-term deal to fund the government another 30 days and give more time for negotiations on a larger, long-term spending package.

 The Senate inched closer over the weekend to an agreement to reopen federal agencies, but fell short.
 Federal workers were among the first to feel the hit.